apollographql/apollo/docs/source/platform/operation-safelisting.md

 If you encounter any errors, check the _**Troubleshooting**_ section below.

-<h3 id="disable-subscriptions">4.
-Disable subscription support on Apollo Server</h3>
+### 4. Disable subscription support on Apollo Server

 Subscription support is enabled by default in Apollo Server 2.x and provided by a separate server which does not utilize Apollo Server 2.x's primary request pipeline.
 Therefore, the operation registry plugin (and any plugin) is unable to be invoked during a request which comes into the subscription server and enforcement of operation safelisting is not possible. **For proper enforcement of operation safelisting, subscriptions should be disabled.**